Tarun-S86/Data-Science-Projects/README.md

 # Data-Science-Projects
-This repo contains all the projects I have done in Data Science and Machine Learning domain.
+All of my projects in the fields of data science and machine learning are contained in this repository.

-I have consulted various tutorials and websites in order to develop these projects.
-I don't claim any copyrights and only promote educational fair use. :)
+To create these projects, I have reviewed a number of guides and websites.
+I just support fair usage for education and make no claims to copyrights. :)